Tools for Dyslexic Readers, Struggling Readers, and Emerging Readers

 These famous people had dyslexia (symptoms):

-Leonardo da Vinci, Walt Disney, Richard Branson, Albert Einstein, Pablo Picasso, Steven Spielberg, President John F Kennedy, Charles Schwab, Hans Christian Andersen, Agatha Christie, Edgar Allen Poe, Magic Johnson, Benjamin Franklin
+Leonardo da Vinci, Walt Disney, Sir Richard Branson, Albert Einstein, Pablo Picasso, Steven Spielberg, President John F Kennedy, Charles Schwab, Hans Christian Andersen, Agatha Christie, Edgar Allen Poe, Magic Johnson, Benjamin Franklin

 FACT